Website Seattle Country Day School

 – Other duties as assigned.

-Applicants should download an application from www.seattlecountryday.org.
-Submit this completed application along with a letter of interest and resume with references to email@example.com.
+Applicants should download an application from seattlecountryday.org/about-scds/employment.
+Submit this completed application, a letter of interest, and a resumé with references to firstname.lastname@example.org.